 Generic products do offer some benefits over and above their functionality, but they lack differentiation.

 Therefore, businesses offering generic-level products are often competing on price instead of building brand equity.

 Generic products are often thought of as commodities and have the bare minimum of features required to make them functional.

 Examples include bottled water, insurance, mirrors, and beds.

 3. Expected level products

-When WIFI was first offered in hotels, it created a high amount of value that was priced accordingly.
-Nowadays, WIFI is so ubiquitous as to be free of charge in most establishments – therefore relegating it to a core or generic product at best.
+Nowadays, Wi-Fi is so ubiquitous as to be free in most establishments – therefore relegating it to a core or generic product at best.